rosdec/gif-talkr/README.markdown

 * the gif "ping-pongs" while there is talking, and always starts and ends at frame 0.  (the direction of playback is reversed at the correct time such that playback ends at frame zero)

 * speech synthesis is broken up into punctuation-deliminated [.,?!] utterances, and each utterance is animated with its own call to play_with_duration.
 Pauses in the utterances are then automatically aligned with periods of non-movement in the GIF file.

+To the original project we added a websocket listener and a server component:

+* The script in the web page just open a websocket toward the server on the (ws://localhost:80/ws) url

+* The script in the web page select the first TTS engine available in the browser that matches the locale variable

+* The server randomly sends a sentence to the client page

+* Because of browser policies, to let the TTS engine actually emit sounds the user must explicly interact with the page: in this current version to start the TTS you must click on the avatar.

 # GIF Selection